Gradient theorem

 where ∇φ denotes the gradient vector field of φ.

 The gradient theorem implies that line integrals through gradient fields are path-independent.
 In physics this theorem is one of the ways of defining a conservative force.
 By placing φ as potential, ∇φ is a conservative field.
 Work done by conservative forces does not depend on the path followed by the object, but only the end points, as the above equation shows.

 The gradient theorem also has an interesting converse: any path-independent vector field can be expressed as the gradient of a scalar field.
 Just like the gradient theorem itself, this converse has many striking consequences and applications in both pure and applied mathematics.

 Proof

 If φ is a differentiable function from some open subset U ⊆ R^{n} to R and r is a differentiable function from some closed interval [a, b] to U (Note that r is differentiable at the interval endpoints a and b.
 To do this, r is defined on an interval that is larger than and includes [a, b].), then by the multivariate chain rule, the composite function φ ∘ r is differentiable on [a, b]:

 for all t in [a, b].
-Here the ⋅ denotes the usual inner product.
+Here the ⋅ denotes the dot product.